computational-cell-analytics/micro-sam/doc/start_page.md

 ```bash
 $ napari
 ```
 After starting napari, you can select the annotation tool you want to use from `Plugins -> SegmentAnything for Microscopy`.
-Check out the [quickstart tutorial video](https://youtu.be/gcv0fa84mCc) for a short introduction and [the annotation tool section](#annotation-tools) for details.
+Check out the [quickstart tutorial video](https://youtu.be/gcv0fa84mCc) for a short introduction, the video of our [virtual I2K tutorial](https://www.youtube.com/watch?v=dxjU4W7bCis&list=PLdA9Vgd1gxTbvxmtk9CASftUOl_XItjDN&index=33) for an in-depth explanation and [the annotation tool section](#annotation-tools) for details.

 The `micro_sam` python library can be imported via